-You can see the Rounded File Menu Button at the top left hand corner…
+For Microsoft Excel 2010, you can see the Rounded File Menu Button at the top left-hand corner.

 Microsoft Excel 2007

-You can see the Rounded Microsoft Office Icon at the top left hand corner…
+For Microsoft Excel 2007, you can see the Rounded Microsoft Office Icon at the top left-hand corner.

 Microsoft Excel 2003

-Microsoft Excel 2013: File > Account > About Excel
+Go to File > Account > About Excel.

 Here is what it looks like in Excel 2016: